erp12/fijit/doc_src/guide.md

                                 org.scala-lang/scala-compiler {:mvn/version "2.13.6"}}}}}
 ```

 We recommend declaring your fijit dependency with git coordinates.
-Future releases will likely also be
+Releases are also published to
-published to Clojars.
+Clojars.
+See the [fijit Clojars page](https://clojars.org/io.github.erp12/fijit) for more details.

 ## Usage Overview